-Sign in sheets can get boring for some students.
+Sign-in sheets can get boring for some students.
 Make it fun by putting out various writing tools for them to use.
-Skinny markers, pipsqueak markers, pens, or glitter crayons will add some spark to your sign in table.
+Skinny markers, pipsqueak markers, pens or glitter crayons will add some spark to your sign in table.
 The pencil grips work great on skinny markers too!

-I always have a sign in sheet at the computer with pencil grip.
+I always have a sign-in sheet at the computer with a pencil grip.

 Don’t forget to pin this for later too!